 7. Unexplained Weight Loss

 While the body may demand more food and feel more hungry than usual, since the primary energy-providing mechanism is not working correctly, the patient may experience unexplained weight loss.
 The high sugar levels are not helping the cells which are deprived of energy leading to a decline in body mass due to loss of fat and muscle in the body.

 This is commonly observed in children who haven’t been wetting the bed earlier.
 High sugar levels lead to frequent urination.
 Children cannot control their urge in the sleep leading to bedwetting, another warning sign of type 1 diabetes.

 When the body uses fat to produce energy, it leads to the formation of ketones.
 Ketones provide a fruity-smelling scent to the breath.
 If left unchecked, high levels of ketones in the body lead to ketoacidosis, which is a life-threatening condition.

 This is another warning sign of type 1 diabetes.
 High sugar levels are dangerous for the health of genital organs as they lead to an unhindered proliferation of vaginal yeast, bacteria, and fungi.
 This subjects the girl child to many vaginal and urinary tract infections.
 Controlling the blood sugar is the best way to reduce the frequency of the infections.

 11. Nausea and Vomiting

-The diagnosis of Type 1 diabetes can lead make you feel overwhelmed as a parent.
+The diagnosis of type 1 diabetes can lead make you feel overwhelmed as a parent.
 The responsibility of administering injections, monitoring sugar levels and taking care of the diet apart from worrying about the child will add to your woes.
-Remember sugar control is important to avoid complications, some of which can be fatal.
+Remember sugar control is important to avoid harmful effects of sugar causing complications, some of which can be fatal.
 With consistent care and appropriate medication, the situation can be brought under control.